 We appreciate your help at our upcoming Kitsap District Cub Scout Day Camp.
 We have been working long and hard to put together a fun program for the scouts, and we are excited that you will be a part of making our camp a GREAT experience for the Cubs.
 We cannot put on camp without everyone’s help.
 We are all volunteers, working together to provide the scouts with new, fun and exciting experiences at camp.
 No matter how many days or ways you are helping, WE NEED ALL OF YOU!!!
 You play an integral part in making our camp a success.

 On the day that you are volunteering please know what role you are filling, and which pack you are from.
-This information is available from your Pack Coordinator/Committee Chair.
-Please arrive and check in prior to your start time (Station Staff 8:00 am and Den Walkers 8:15 am).
+This information is available from your Pack Coordinator/Committee Chair or directly from the Camp Director.
+Please arrive and check in prior to your start time (Station Staff 8:00 am and Den Leaders 8:15 am).
 Check in at Headquarters to sign in, get your identification for the day, and to review your assignment location.
-Station Staff then report to the Quartermaster for station supplies and Den Walkers to the gathering area.
+Station Staff then report to the Quartermaster for station supplies and Den Leaders to the gathering area.

-Den Walkers **Very Important ** remember to bring ice and a cooler each day if your kids will be bringing a cold lunch.
+Den Leaders **Very Important ** remember to bring ice and a cooler each day if your kids will be bringing a cold lunch.
 Please make your arrangements ahead of time!!

 We have two Mandatory Leadership Trainings!
 Please plan to attend both.

-The FIRST is June 11, 2022 6:00 pm via ZOOM.
+The FIRST is TBD via ZOOM.
 If you CANNOT attend this meeting, please let us know asap so we can make alternate arrangements.
 The meeting link will go out to all volunteers on June 10th.

 All volunteer online registrations and youth protection training certificates MUST be completed by this date.